Hämeenlinna

+Hämeenlinna was located in the heart of the historic province of Häme (Tavastia).
+Since then, Hämeenlinna has remained an important regional centre.
+The medieval Häme Castle (also known as Tavastia Castle) is located in the town.

-Hämeenlinna is known as the birthplace of Finnish national composer Jean Sibelius.
-Today, it belongs to the region of Tavastia Proper (Kanta-Häme), and before 2010 it was the residence city for the Governor of the province of Southern Finland.
-Nearby cities include the capital Helsinki (98 km), Tampere (73 km) and Lahti (72 km), the regional center of Päijänne Tavastia (Päijät-Häme).
+Hämeenlinna is known as the birthplace of the Finnish national composer Jean Sibelius and designer Antti Nurmesniemi.
+It is now part of the Kanta-Häme region and was the residence of the Governor of the province of Southern Finland until 2010.
+Nearby cities include the capital Helsinki (98 km), Tampere (73 km) and Lahti (72 km), the regional centre of Päijät-Häme.

-The neighboring municipalities of Hämeenlinna are Akaa, Asikkala, Hattula, Hausjärvi, Hollola, Janakkala, Loppi, Padasjoki, Pälkäne, Tammela, Urjala and Valkeakoski.
-The former municipalities, Hauho, Kalvola, Lammi, Renko and Tuulos, were consolidated with Hämeenlinna on 1 January 2009; with these municipal associations, the Hattula municipality is almost completely surrounded by Hämeenlinna.
+The neighbouring municipalities of Hämeenlinna are Akaa, Asikkala, Hattula, Hausjärvi, Hollola, Janakkala, Loppi, Padasjoki, Pälkäne, Tammela, Urjala and Valkeakoski.
+The former municipalities of Hauho, Kalvola, Lammi, Renko and Tuulos were merged with Hämeenlinna on 1 January 2009; with these mergers, the municipality of Hattula is almost completely surrounded by Hämeenlinna.

 The coat of arms of Hämeenlinna is based on the 17th-century town seal, which in turn refers to the Häme Castle built by the Lake Vanajavesi in the Middle Ages, near which the city was founded.
 The current coat of arms was designed by Gustaf von Numers on the basis of the old coat of arms, and was confirmed on September 21, 1956.